avourakis/App-Marketing-Campaigns-Analysis/README.md

 ## Overview
 This is an analysis of marketing campaigns from a mobile app company where I calculate key marketing metrics like cost per acquired customer (CAC) and Return on Investment (ROI).

-SQL was used aggregate the data and calculate the different metrics and Python/Pandas were used to create visualizations, found in the `visualizations.ipynb` jupyter notebook.
+SQL was used aggregate the data and calculate the different metrics.
+Python/Pandas were used to create the visualizations which found in the `visualizations.ipynb` jupyter notebook.

 ## Data